timm/shortr/etc/src/docs/shortr.md

 This code uses the following classes.
 - ROWS hold many ROWs which are summarized in COLs.
 - COLs can be either SYMbolic or NUMeric).
-- Two helper classes are:
+- Three helper classes are:
   - SOME: keeps a sample of data from a NUMeric column.
   - BIN:  tracks what goal variables are seen within some range.
+  - COLS: this is a factory that turns column names into NUMs or SYMs.
+- NB is an application class that uses the above to implement a Bayes classifier.
+- ABCD is metrics class that computes recall, accuracy, etc for a classifier.

 Data from disk is read into a ROWS, from which we do some clustering (and each cluster is new ROWS object, containing a subset